webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Improved-Command-Spirit.md

 ---
 aliases:
 - Improved Command Spirit
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/High
-type:
-  -
+- Ability/Categories/Meta
 ---

-### Improved Command Spirit
+## Improved Command Spirit

-When you use your Command Spirit ability, you can command a spirit or animate undead creature of up to level 7.
-Enabler.
+When you use your Command Spirit ability, you can command a spirit or animate undead creature of up to level 7.Enabler.